vpmammana/Select3D/README.md

 Spheric 3D visualization of database "SELECT" results (including images)

+// "Ver3D" Software. (executable filename: fotos_hiper.php)

-// This is free software for spheric visualization database "SELECT" results.
+// This is free software for spheric visualization  of "SELECT" results obtained from a QUERY applied to a given database.

 // This version is for collaborative development.
-This version only works CHROME - Please, help to PORT it!
+This version only works on CHROME - Please, help to PORT it!

 //